 Getting back all the energy and motivation that gets consumed by those painful, repetitive symptoms;

-Getting back all our confidence that left us when our bodies became uncontrollable;
+Getting back all your confidence that left you when your body swung out of control;

-Taking back the focus on our dreams and fun things we want in our lives – instead of being focused trying to relieve our pain.
+Taking back the focus on your dreams and fun things you want in our lives – instead of being focused trying to relieve your pain.

-The good side of things is that we are ready to take responsibility for our health, and not just expect someone else to provide it.
+The good side of things is that you are ready to take responsibility for your health, and not just expect someone else to provide it.

-The really challenging side is that we have no map.
-We know that doing the same thing over and over doesn’t get different results.
-But we are really in the dark as to what we need to be doing differently.
+The really challenging side is that you have no map to deal with your IBS.
+You know that doing the same thing over and over doesn’t get different results.
+But we are really in the dark as to what you need to be doing differently.

 1) Firstly, do ANYTHING you can to bring down tension in your everyday life.